The information contained here is checked and updated by BNY Mellon with due diligence on a regular basis.

 The revised Markets in Financial Instruments Directive II (MiFID II) and the accompanying Markets in Financial Instruments Regulation (MiFIR) is a European Directive that came into force on 3 January 2018.

 It is a comprehensive regulatory regime which affects how firms carry out investment business and ancillary activities, organise their internal systems and controls, and conduct business with their customers across the European Economic Area.

 Find out more about the second Markets in Financial Instruments Directive

 Modern Slavery Act

 BNY Mellon is committed to preventing acts of modern slavery and human trafficking from occurring within both its business and supply chains.

 The statement in the link below is made on behalf of BNY Mellon pursuant to section 54 of the Modern Slavery Act 2015 of the United Kingdom.

 Find out more about the Modern Slavery Act

-The second Payment Services Directive (2015/2366) (PSD2) has replaced the first Payment Services Directive (2007/64) (PSD).
-The rules aim to promote innovation and competition, increase access to payment systems, enhance security of online banking services and provide further protections to customers across Europe.
+The second Payment Services Directive (2015/2366) (PSD2) is a broad-reaching piece of legislation which is fostering innovative transformation and driving change across the European payments landscape.
+The rules and framework of PSD2 aim to promote innovation and competition, increase access to payment systems, enhance security of online banking services and provide further protections to customers across Europe.

-On 13 November 2019, the National Bank of Belgium (NBB) granted The Bank of New York Mellon SA/NV and its branches an exemption from the obligation to set up the contingency mechanism described in article 33(4) of Regulation (EU) 2018/389 (the SCA RTS) in accordance with article 33(6) of the SCA RTS.
+On 13 November 2019, the National Bank of Belgium (NBB) granted The Bank of New York Mellon SA/NV and its branches an exemption from the obligation to set up the contingency mechanism described in article 33(4) of Commission Delegated Regulation (EU) 2018/389 on regulatory technical standards for strong customer authentication and common and secure open standards of communication (the SCA RTS) in accordance with article 33(6) of the SCA RTS.